Yoga is relevant today as it benefits both physical and mental health

 Practising yoga helps with conditions such as acid reflux and migraines

 A true all-rounder, yoga eases aches and pains, helps with weight loss, improves blood flow, helps with post-surgery recovery and can also offer relief to patients suffering from ailments like arthritis or asthma.
-What’s more, yoga increases mental energy, decreases stress, soothes anxiety and helps you learn mindfulness, all of which contribute to mental well being.
+What’s more, yoga increases mental energy, decreases stress, soothes anxiety and helps you learn mindfulness, all of which contribute to mental wellbeing.
 In a nutshell, yoga helps your mind and body, and improves quality of life.

-Also Read: Yoga Poses for Thyroid
+Additional Read: Yoga Poses for Thyroid